Connect with others who understand.

 See answer

-If you or someone you love has chronic migraine, you may be interested in learning about preventive migraine treatments.
-Another MyMigraineTeam member said, “I am going to have to look into preventative medicine.
-Too many migraines each month.”
+If you or someone you love experiences frequent migraine episodes, you may want to learn more about preventive migraine treatments.
+These are medications that you take regularly, even when you’re not experiencing migraine episodes, to reduce the frequency and intensity of future attacks.
+Another MyMigraineTeam member said, “I am going to have to look into preventive medicine.
+Too many migraine attacks each month.”

-Continue reading for a list of five key things to know about preventive migraine treatment and a review of the different types of migraine prevention.
-This article will also discuss the effectiveness of treatment options and who may be a good candidate for each type.
+Here are five key things to know about preventive migraine treatment, including the different types of migraine prevention options available, the effectiveness of each treatment option, and who might benefit from each one.

 1. Preventive Treatment Is Different From Acute Treatment

-Preventive medicine for migraine headaches is not for treating an acute (immediate) migraine attack.
-Rather, these treatments — also known as prophylactic migraine medications or therapies — are taken for a long period of time to reduce the frequency and severity of migraine headaches.
+Preventive medicine for migraine headaches is not meant to treat an acute (immediate) migraine attack.
+Rather, these treatments — also known as prophylactic migraine medications or therapies — are taken regularly over a long period of time to reduce the frequency and severity of migraine headaches.

-These acute treatments are to be used at the time you’re experiencing a migraine attack and want to stop it in its tracks.
-If you have chronic (recurring) migraine headaches, you may benefit from both preventive and acute treatment options.
+Acute treatments, on the other hand, are used during a migraine attack to stop the symptoms as quickly as possible.
+If you have recurring migraine headaches, you may benefit from both preventive and acute treatment options.

 Acute Migraine Treatments

-Acute migraine medications are also called abortive medications since they aim to cut short, halt, or stop a migraine when it’s happening.
-Examples of acute migraine medications include analgesics, ergotamines, triptans, and calcitonin gene-related peptide (CGRP) receptor antagonists.
+Acute migraine medications are also called abortive medications.
+These medications are designed to shorten or stop a migraine when it’s happening.
+Examples of acute migraine medications include analgesics, ergotamines, triptans, ditans, and calcitonin gene-related peptide (CGRP) receptor antagonists.

 FDA-approved CGRP antagonists for acute migraine include:

-• Ubrogepant (Ubrelvy) — An acute migraine treatment taken by tablet, typically given to people with migraine whose headache pain is not relieved by common over-the-counter drugs
+• Ubrogepant (Ubrelvy) — An acute migraine treatment taken by tablet, typically given to people with migraine whose headache pain isn’t relieved by common over-the-counter drugs

-Analgesics — such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) — work to reduce pain, but they are not specific for migraine pain.
-Headache pain can actually worsen if you take an analgesic too regularly.
+Analgesics — such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) — work to reduce pain, but they aren’t designed specifically for migraine pain.
+Acetaminophen and the combination of acetaminophen, aspirin, and caffeine have been shown to effectively treat acute migraine.

 In 2019, the U.S. Food and Drug Administration (FDA) approved lasmiditan (Ryvow) for acute migraine headaches.
-This medication works very similarly to the triptans, but it reduces the pain from migraine headaches in such a way that it doesn’t narrow blood vessels.
+This medication works very similarly to the triptans, but it reduces the pain from migraine headaches without constricting blood vessels.

 Preventive Migraine Treatments